Mohib Ullah

 Mohib Ullah (1971 – 29 September 2021; often written as Mohibullah) was a Rohingya peace activist, community leader and co-founder of the Arakan Rohingya Society for Peace and Human Rights (ARSPH), a refugee-led organization in Kutupalong refugee camp in Cox's Bazar, Bangladesh.
-Ullah, Saya Salauddin along with some other Rohingya intellectuals founded ARSPH shortly after fleeing Myanmar to Bangladesh following the 2017 Tatmadaw operations against the Rohingya, also known as the Rohingya genocide.
+Mohib, Saya Salauddin along with some other Rohingya intellectuals founded ARSPH shortly after fleeing Myanmar to Bangladesh following the 2017 Tatmadaw operations against the Rohingya, also known as the Rohingya genocide.

-Ullah was a very visible leader in the refugee camp and a spokesperson for Rohingya worldwide.
+Mohib was a very visible leader in the refugee camp and a spokesperson for Rohingya worldwide.
 The Rohingya in the camp nicknamed him 'Peace Father'.
-In March 2019, Ullah travelled to Geneva to address the United Nations Human Rights Council on behalf of the Rohingya in Bangladesh.
+In March 2019, Mohib travelled to Geneva to address the United Nations Human Rights Council on behalf of the Rohingya in Bangladesh.
 In July 2019, he was among a group of victims of religious persecution who met with U.S. President Donald Trump at the White House.
 He asked the president about his administration's plans to help the Rohingya return home.
-In August 2019, Ullah organized a ceremony in Kutapalong refugee camp to commemorate the Rohingya genocide two years ago, attended by some 200,000 refugees.
+In August 2019, Mohib organized a ceremony in Kutapalong refugee camp to commemorate the Rohingya genocide two years ago, attended by some 200,000 refugees.

-Life in Myanmar and flight to Bangladesh
+Early life

 Mohib Ullah grew up in Sikder Para village in Maungdaw, Rakhine State.
 There, he worked as a teacher and humanitarian worker.
 He married and had nine children.

+Activism

 In 2010, Mohib became the chairman of the Buthidaung Maungdaw Regional Development Association (BMRDA).
 In 2012, he began to write posts for RohingyaBlogger.com about the atrocities committed against the Rohingya, and the need for justice.
 In November 2014, he met with US President Barack Obama when he visited Myanmar, and expressed concern about the country's treatment of ethnic minorities.

+Exile in Bangladesh

 Mohibullah and his family were forced to flee their home in August 2017.
 This was during clearance operations carried out against the Rohingya population by the Myanmar military in Rakhine State.